-• Beginning on the week of January 23rd (Topic: The beginnings of psychology), each of you will give a presentation on the topic and readings for a particular week.
-There will be an opportunity for you to sign up for a presentation in the first class.
+- Beginning on the week of January 23rd (Topic: The beginnings of psychology), each of you will give a presentation on the topic and readings for a particular week.
+There will be an opportunity for you to sign up for a presentation in the first class. - Content: Rather than attempt to exhaustively cover or summarize the contents of the readings, pick out and highlight what is salient to you, what you consider to be most important, intriguing, confusing (or outrageous)!
+You can assume that everyone will have done the reading for the week. - Presentations will be graded on both content and presentation style (a rubric will be provided).
+I will also be evaluating how well you are able to facilitate class discussion.

-- Content: Rather than attempt to exhaustively cover or summarise the contents of the readings, pick out and highlight what is salient to you, what you consider to be most important, intriguing, confusing (or outrageous)!
-You can assume that everyone will have done the reading for the week. - Presentations will be graded on both content and presentation style (a rubric will be provided). - Your presentations will also be graded by your peers.
-Their averaged grade will make up 50% of your presentation grade. - The presentation can include audio or video and may go beyond the reading material and incorporate your own research interests.
-Discussion questions should be derived from the reading material. - Length: Your presentation should be approximately 30 minutes long and you should prepare discussion questions/activities for approximately 30 minutes of discussion.
+- The presentation can include audio or video and may go beyond the reading material and incorporate your own research interests. - Length: Your presentation should be approximately 30 minutes long and you should prepare discussion questions/activities for approximately 30 minutes of discussion.
+You should prepare at least 3 major discussion questions that are thought-provoking and require critical thinking to answer.
 Feel free to split the class into smaller groups and be creative with your discussions.